saikiran76/sccache/README.md

 one can set `SCCACHE_C_CUSTOM_CACHE_BUSTER` to a unique value that'll be mixed into the hash.
 `MACOSX_DEPLOYMENT_TARGET` and `IPHONEOS_DEPLOYMENT_TARGET` variables
-already exhibit such reuse-suppression behaviour.
+already exhibit such reuse-suppression behavior.
 There are currently no such variables for compiling Rust.

 ---